bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Launch"}
 # Threats to Validity

-1) *Selection bias* - Data was gathered from a biased sample of the population.
+(1) **Selection bias** - Data was gathered from a biased sample of the population.
 This is the problem with surveying _cat owners_ to find out which animal is most loved!

----
-{layout="Launch"}
-# Threats to Validity

-2) *Bias in the study design* - Data was gathered using a “loaded” question like “Since annual vet care comes to about $300 for dogs and only about half of that for cats, would you say that owning a cat is less of a burden than owning a dog?”
+(2) **Bias in the study design** - Data was gathered using a “loaded” question like “Since annual vet care comes to about $300 for dogs and only about half of that for cats, would you say that owning a cat is less of a burden than owning a dog?”
 This could easily lead to a misrepresentation of people’s true opinions.

 <!--